physrisk/website-source/articles/2023/wont-be-teaching-matlab.md

 have remained much more stable.
 I am still able to use my 5-6 year old python scripts without making big changes.
-Similarly, my really old Mathematica scripts still work well (usually newer versions of Mathematica are able to apply necessary change with out much of manual interference).
+Similarly, my really old Mathematica scripts still work well (usually newer versions of Mathematica are able to apply necessary changes without much manual interference).

 As an instructor I have found [Matlab](/tag/matlab/) to set poor example for students.
 I have tried to instill good practices (consistency, good code